Stillpoint-Software/GoodThingsFromScratch/_pages/about.md

 ***PRIVATE CHEF \-***  I discovered my love of gardening and food at an early age, thanks to my grandmother.
 She worked as a Virginia home extension agent in the 1930s and '40s, teaching families how to can, cook, and grow their own food.
 She was a serious gardener, and some of my earliest memories are of being out in the garden with her.

-The best meals start with good, **seasonal** ingredients.
-Whether I’m at a local farmers market or in my own **garden**, I’m always looking for the freshest produce to build a meal around.
+She taught me that the best meals start with good, **seasonal** ingredients.
+Whether I’m at a local farmers market or in my own **garden**, I’m always looking for the freshest ingredients to build a meal around.

 I specialize in creating personalized experiences for my clients.
 Whether it’s an **intimate dinner** or a **special gathering**, I work closely with you to design menus that reflect your tastes and preferences.
 From the initial consultation to shopping for ingredients, selecting wines, and coordinating the event, I **curate** every detail.
 We’ll discuss your goals and vision, and I’ll make sure the final experience is exactly what you want.